thelounge/thelounge.github.io/_docs/getting_started/install.md

 order: 1.1
 ---

-# Installing Shout
+# Installing The Lounge

-Shout requires [nodejs](http://nodejs.org/) and [npm](https://www.npmjs.org/).
-If you already have them installed on your system, go ahead and install Shout:
+The Lounge requires [nodejs](https://nodejs.org/) and [npm](https://www.npmjs.org/).
+If you already have them installed on your system, go ahead and install The Lounge:

 ```
-$ sudo npm -g install shout
+$ sudo npm -g install thelounge
 ```

 And if you don't &mdash; pick your operating system below: